autonomy-and-verification-uol/ROSMonitoring/README.md

 $ ./generator --config_file offline_config.yaml
 ```

-Going back to the 'ROSMonitoring' folder, if we look into the 'monitor/src/' folder, we will find a new generated Python script called 'monitor_0.py'.
+Going back to the 'dev_ws' folder, if we look into the 'src/monitor/monitor/' folder, we will find a new generated Python script called 'monitor_0.py'.
 This file contains the code for the monitor.
-Inside 'beginner_tutorials' we can also find now a new launch file called 'run_instrumented.launch'.
+Inside 'py_pubsub' we can also find now a new launch file called 'run_instrumented.launch'.

 Now, if we want to run our ROS nodes with the new monitor together.
 Since we are adding a new ROS package (the monitor package), we need also to re-run the colcon build command.